 This tour can commence in: Reykjavik

 Arrival at Keflavik airport, Iceland, according to your own itinerary.
 The rental car will be waiting for you at the airport.
-We recommend starting your tour by visiting the Blue Lagoon which is only a 15 minutes' drive from the airport.
+We recommend starting your tour by visiting the Blue Lagoon which is only a 15 minutes' drive from the airport (pre-booking recommended to secure space).
 From there you can head straight towards Hveragerdi, the town you will be staying this night, or drive the alternative route that will take you to Reykjavik before continuing to Hveragerdi.
 Hveragerdi is a small town surrounded by many natural hot springs which explains the name: "Hver" means hot spring in Icelandic.
 Accommodation in the Hveragerdi area.

 Breakfast at the hotel.
 From Hveragerdi you drive towards Thingvellir National Park, site of the ancient Icelandic parliament and a jewel of nature.
 The park itself is situated in a stunning volcanic landscape of mountains and lava flows, on the border of Iceland's largest lake.
 From there you continue the drive to Laugarvatn town where you can visit Fontana Spa and Wellness Center, offering bathing in warm geothermal pools that are built over a natural hot spring.
 Continue towards the famous Geysir hot spring area where you will see Strokkur hot spring spout water up to 40 meters into the air.
 If you are interested to go for an easy river rafting tour you can do that close to the Geysir area.
 From there you continue to one of Iceland’s most impressive waterfalls named Gullfoss.
 Accommodation in the Golden Circle area.